Penguor/PenguorDocs/Language_Reference/messages/PenguorCS-debugmsg.md

 - `PGRCS-0001` An unexpected error occurred
 - `PGRCS-0005` The compiler is out of memory
+- `PGRCS-0006` Parser.tokens is null
-- `PGRCS-0006` Could not insert symbol into symbol table
+- `PGRCS-0007` Could not insert symbol into symbol table
+- `PGRCS-0008` Trying to access active file, but there is none
+- `PGRCS-0009` Token {0} is not valid for binary expressions